martinrist/reactive-with-rxjs-bacon/content.md

 - Another approach to avoiding 'callback hell'

-- The central abstraction is a 'stream of events':
+- The central abstraction is the 'observable':
+    - Represents a stream of events that can be observed and reacted to
     - Events can be of different types and have different sources
     - Reactive Programming abstracts across these different sources so they can be handled in the same way

-- Streams can be operated on 'as a whole', rather than individual events, e.g.:
+- Observables can be operated on 'as a whole', rather than individual events, e.g.:
     - merging two streams
     - filtering events out of a stream
     - accruing state (e.g. counters)